 - Foundry (CP / MP CTF) - Added on December 15, 2011 (Australium Christmas 2011).
 It was later used as one of the first maps to test Mannpower CTF (on December 22, 2014) and was officially released with the game mode.

-- Cactus Canyon (PL) - Added on July 8, 2014 as an introduction to the Mann Co.
+- Cactus Canyon (PL, beta) - Added on July 8, 2014 as an introduction to the Mann Co.
 Beta Maps program, Cactus Canyon is a two-stage desert-themed Payload map where the BLU team must guide their payload cart to a set of train tracks (in which one of the passing trains must collide with it to detonate).
-This map is currently unfinished.
+After some updates, the map was abandoned and is unplayable in matchmaking modes.

 - Powerhouse (CP) - Added on July 2, 2015 (Gun Mettle Update), Powerhouse is located on a small symmetric hydroelectric power plant.
 Unlike all previous Control Point maps, this map is more densely-packed and only uses three control points.